Capital City: Brussels

 Working in Belgium

-Despite its size, Belgium is a very successful country economy wise.
+Despite its size, Belgium is a very successful country economically.
 The taxes are high, but so are the salaries and there are plenty of opportunities even for people who do not speak Dutch or French.
 However, knowing one of the official languages will be a huge advantage when you start looking for a job as there is high competition for multi-language ones, mostly because of the many foreigners living in the country.

 The best way to go about it is by finding a job before you move into the country.
 As we mentioned, you will be asked to provide the town hall with proof of your income in the country, meaning you will be a fully contributing member of the society, paying all of your taxes, etc.